 - Alcohol affects different people in different ways.

-- Moderate alcohol intake may be beneficial for some middle-aged or older people but the same benefits do not apply to young people.
+- Moderate alcohol intake may have some health benefits for some middle-aged or older people but those health benefits can be gained from actions other than drinking alcohol.
+These benefits from moderate intake do not apply to young people.

 - Heavy and binge drinking can cause serious health effects.